GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 ## Python

 The programming language used to develop the [Open Data Cube](#odc) and most of [Digital Earth Australia](#dea).
-It is an easy to use language, which also provides simple access to high performance processing capabilities.
+It is an easy-to-use language, which also provides simple access to high performance processing capabilities.

 For more information, see [Python](https://www.python.org/).